PsyProtocol/psy-sdk/docs/src/NodeArchitecture.md

 ### 2.1 The Hierarchical State Forest

-QED's state is not a single tree, but a "forest" of interconnected Merkle trees, each with a specific domain:
+Psy's state is not a single tree, but a "forest" of interconnected Merkle trees, each with a specific domain:

 ```mermaid
 graph TD